 Furiously, she ran back to the kitchen.

 "All right, which one of you did this to me!?" she shouted.

 Confused, the others looked at one another.
-No one admitted to anything, or knew why she'd form her hair in such a way that she'd be embarrassed about, or how anyone else would have been able to pull such a stunt off on her… or for that matter, how the strands she tried to pull back down moments earlier rearranged themselves back into position.
+No one admitted to anything, or knew why she'd form her hair in such a way that she'd be embarrassed about, or how anyone else would have been able to pull such a stunt off on her… or for that matter, how the strands she tried to pull back down moments earlier rearranged themselves back in position.
 Even Kagami herself didn't take long to wonder how anyone could have done that to her in her sleep without her waking up at their constant touching.

 Not long after she and Tsukasa reached school grounds did Konata come to greet them, her hair also done up into a beehive.